Ernyoke/ervin-szilagyi-static-site/src/articles/containers-under-the-hood.md

 root        1517    1493  0 21:55 pts/0    00:00:00 sh
 ```

 As we might have expected, the parent process is `containerd`.
-Moving on, we can get the process namespaces created by `containerd` with `lsns`:
+We can get the process namespaces created by `containerd` as well:

 ```bash
 root@ip-172-31-24-119:~# lsns | grep 1517